 If you complete the PADI Dry Suit Diver Specialty Course with us during your Open Water weekend , we will substantially reduce the price for that course.
 This is our famous and very popular Open Water weekend package.
 95% of our students take up this offer just ‘cos it’s a great deal.
 Please see our Specialty Program page for full course details.
 You can’t get an App for this!!

-If you decide to enroll with us, and frankly you’d be mad not to, we will issue you with your Open Water dive manual for home study, a DVD, the Recreational Dive Planner and a diving log book.
+If you decide to enroll with us, and frankly you’d be mad not to, we will issue you with your Open Water dive manual for home study, access to PADI’s on-line training video stream, access to the on-line the PADI Recreational Dive Planner and a diving log book.
 They are all contained in a sturdy zip up folder.
 These are yours to keep and are what’s collectively called the PADI Crew Pack.
-This is paid for with a course deposit of £100 which is deducted from your course fee.
+This is paid for with a course deposit of £200 which is deducted from your course fee.
 Remember, any extra pool/class sessions (within reason) are also included free of charge.

 For the confined water section, we provide all of your classroom & pool tuition, pool entry fees, all equipment and air fills plus tea & coffee.
 Very important that last bit!